phrase/phraseapp-ruby/README.md

 * `certificate verification failed`: On MacOS X this might be caused by [rvm](http://rvm.io) binary releases trying to fiddle with root certificates.
 Using `rvm install ruby-2.2.3 --disable-binary` fixes the issue.
 If you already had installed the rvm binaries it might be necessary to reinstall openssl and removing artifacts (like `/etc/openssl` and `/usr/local/etc/openssl`).
 * `handshake failure`: This is most probably related to an outdated version of OpenSSL that tries to initiate a connection using SSLv2/v3 which is not supported by our servers.
 Updating OpenSSL to version 1.0.2d or later should be sufficient.

+## Tests

+To run the test first install the dependencies

+    $ bundle install

+and run the tests by

+    $ rake test

 ## Contributing